ooloth/dotfiles/README.md

 1. Connect to the internet

-2. Open the App Store and sign in
+2. Open System Preferences and sign into iCloud (which will sign you into the App Store for `mas`)

 3. Open Terminal.app (you'll probably want to increase the font size)